 So making sure to introduce everyone to this way of interacting with one another, through the Essentials live sessions and homework assignments seemed like the best way to build the right sort of culture in this community as well.

-Eventually, I anticipate offering this program for $149 per quarter (i.e. ~$50 per month), but during the “beta” period, it will be available for $129 per quarter ($43 per month).
+Eventually, I anticipate offering this program for $149 per quarter (i.e. ~$50 per month), but while it remains in “beta,” it will be available for $129 per quarter ($43 per month).

 And, you’ll be able to keep this discounted rate forever, as long as you’d like to remain part of the program – even when the price goes up.

 There are no discounts for Learning Lab if you already own some or all of the included courses.
-However, you will continue to own any of the courses that you’ve already purchased forever, whether you join the All-Access Learning Lab community or not.
+However, you will continue to own any of the courses that you’ve already purchased forever, whether you join the Learning Lab community or not.

 So while I’m inclined to recommend that participants be age 18 or above, if you have a younger child or student that would like to join the community, just email me, and we can chat about whether this would be a good fit for them at this time.